Maudi84/static_mf/Projects.md

 ***

-| A Full stack web application designed to mimic Facebook's Marketplace.
+| A full stack web application designed to mimic Facebook's Marketplace.

 - [x] Front-end design using ReactJS and MUI React Components for the GUI.
 - [x] Back-end design using NodeJS and ExpressJS, and authentication using PassportJS.